Lonitch/nvim-config/README.md

 tmux attach -t sessionName
 # kill a session/window
 tmux kill-session -t sessionName
+# if you have pre-stored session, simply run
+tmux

 # create a horizontal pane using <C-a>+-
 # adjust the height of the two panes using j/k
 # switch between panes using <C-a>+↑/↓
+# close pane by typing 'exit'
 # open neovim in upper pane, run terminal cmd in lower pane

 # for full-stack dev., it's useful to create 2 windows in a session